anoma/nspec/docs/scope/index.md

 The scope section is split into two sub-sections:

-- [World model](./world-model.md) describes the basic conceptual model on the basis of which the protocol operates.
+- [World model](./world_model.md) describes the world context in which the protocol is designed to operate.
-- [Protocol desiderata](./protocol-desiderata.md) describes the high-level functionality which the protocol aims to provide.
+- [Protocol desiderata](./protocol_desiderata.md) describes what it is that the protocol must do.